FAQ’s

 302 Portola Road, Portola Valley, CA 94028, USA

 Yes.
-We offer Open Houses throughout the spring.
+We hope that we will be able to have a Camp Tour / Open House during the spring.
 If you missed our Open House, please click here for our New Camp Orientation video for this summer.

 Camp Tours start at 1pm and 2:30pm, please meet us in the Founders Hall at the Woodside Priory School.
 Potential campers are more than welcome to accompany parents!

 Yes.
 Mountain Camp Woodside serves breakfast, lunch, snack and dinner.
 Resident Campers eat all their meals at camp and Day Campers are provided with lunch and snack.
-Day Campers also have the option of enrolling in our Extended Care beginning at 8:00 a.m. (includes breakfast) and/or ending at 6:30 p.m. (includes dinner).
 Meals are designed to be nutritionally balanced and counselors assist campers in making healthy food choices.
 Mountain Camp Woodside is able to accommodate some common food allergies but please contact the office with specific questions.

 Please click on our Weekly Menu for the meals that are planned for this summer.